Menu

 Oxnard Community Project Tracks Effects of Climate Change on Residents, Farmworkers

 PHI’s Achieving Resilient Communities began a pilot program in Ventura County last year as part of an initiative to increase climate change resilience in vulnerable communities throughout California.
-Dr. Gina Solomon of PHI comments on the dangers of heat-related illnesses and the work to increase climate change resilience in vulnerable communities throughout California.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, of PHI comments on the dangers of heat-related illnesses and the work to increase climate change resilience in vulnerable communities throughout California.

 • Ventura County Star